 As an affiliate partner of various brands and sponsored content, we may earn commission on qualifying purchases.
 Disclaimer | Advertise With Us

-We actually did the math outlining how absolutely insane it is to spend a huge amount of your week, for 40-50 years of your life, at a 9-5.
+We did the math outlining how insane it is to spend a huge amount of your week, for 40-50 years of your life, at a 9-5.

-Especially when it’s possible to instead work smart… away from the workplace.
+Especially when it’s possible to work smart… away from the workplace.

-But before you quit your job, if you’re a novice blogger, you’re bound to make some mistakes.
+But before you quit your job, if you’re a novice website investor, you’re bound to make some mistakes.

-Actually, here are the most common mistakes bloggers make when they start monetizing their blog.
+Actually, here are the most common mistakes site owners often make when they start monetizing their websites.

-If you want to make money blogging, you should treat your blog like a business.
+If you want to make money, you should treat your site like a business, and invest in its growth and success.

 This includes investing in the startup costs for your blog.
 Compared to the actual cost of starting most other businesses, the investment you make when you first start blogging can be very minimal.